 What is this place?

 Welcome to TriRig!
 This site began as an endeavor to provide the most thoughtful, in-depth, beautifully-photographed reviews of triathlon equipment that have ever been written.
 We are fascinated with triathlon gear.
 It is some of the most sophisticated, forward-thinking, precision-engineered athletic equipment on the planet.
 But when we looked around at the editorial landscape, we didn't feel like it was getting its due.
 The purpose of TriRig.com is to change that situation.
 TriRig puts triathlon equipment in the spotlight.
-No clutter, no distractions; all we write about is gear gear.
+No clutter, no distractions; we're all about gear.

 Along the way, our singular focus on gear expanded into something more.
-By spending so much effort evaluating the triathlon equipment landscape, TriRig Publisher Nick Salazar began to see holes in the market.
-As an avid triathlete, Nick saw demand for certain products that just didn't exist.
+By spending so much effort evaluating the triathlon equipment landscape, TriRig founder Nick Salazar began to see holes in the market.
+Nick saw demand for certain products that just didn't exist.
 And so TriRig decided to bring these ideas to life by manufacturing some products of our own.
 Our first real breakthrough was when we released the Omega brake, the cleanest and most aerodynamic brake ever made for a triathlon or road bike.
 Nick designs all TriRig products with the same attention to detail and the obsession with quality that has always made TriRig unique.

 Nick Salazar, Owner & Founder